-Terry Pratchett is one of the most popular authors writing today and is the creator of the bestselling Discworld series.
-He has written around fifty books and co-written a further fifty.
-Between them they have sold over 65 million copies in thirty-seven languages.
-His latest is Snuff.
+Terry Pratchett was one of the most popular authors was the creator of the bestselling Discworld series.
+He wrote around seventy books and co-wrote a further fifty.
+Between them they have sold over eighty million copies in thirty-seven languages.

 In 1998 he was awarded an OBE and in the 2009 New Year's Honours List he was appointed a Knight Bachelor for services to literature.

 In December 2007, Terry released a statement that he had been diagnosed with a rare form of early-onset Alzheimer's disease.
 Since then, he has become Patron of The Alzheimer's Research Trust.
 He was a strong supporter of assisted suicide being made legal in the UK.

 He died on 12 March 2015 surrounded by his family with his cat sleeping on his bed.